A functional stable limit theorem for Gibbs-Markov maps: Background and Main results

 and the classical CLT shows that $\int(\psi\circ f)^{2}\,d\mu=\mathbb{E} [\psi(Z_{k})^{2}]=\infty$ since $\sqrt{n}=o(B_{n})$ and $\psi(S)$ is non-degenerate.
 On the other hand, if we assume (\ref{Eq_dSLT_G}), then the $L_{2}(\mu)$-case of Theorem 1.5 in \cite{Goue2} shows that $\int(\psi\circ f)^{2}\,d\mu=\infty$.
 Consequently, either of (\ref{Eq_dSLT_G}) and (\ref{Eq_dSLT_i}) implies that the infinite variance case of Theorem 1.5 in \cite{Goue2} applies to $\psi\circ f$.
 The latter states that (\ref{Eq_dSLT_psi_i}) holds iff

 \textbf{(ii)} By Cram\'{e}r-Wold, (\ref{Eq_dSLT_G}) is equivalent to the statement that (\ref{Eq_dSLT_psi_G}) holds for all $\psi$, while (\ref{Eq_dSLT_i}) is equivalent to the assertion that (\ref{Eq_dSLT_psi_i}) is valid for all $\psi$.
-Therefore equivalence of (\ref{Eq_dSLT_G}) and (\ref{Eq_dSLT_i}) follows from step (i). \textbf{(iii)} By an elementary classical argument, (\ref{Eq_dSLT_i}) implies stability of $S$.
+Therefore equivalence of (\ref{Eq_dSLT_G}) and (\ref{Eq_dSLT_i}) follows from step (i). \textbf{(iii)} As mentioned before, (\ref{Eq_dSLT_i}) implies stability of $S $.
 Write $S=(S^{(1)},\ldots,S^{(d)})$, and fix any $i\in\{1,\ldots,d\}$.
-As a special case of (i) we see that $f^{(i)}$ is in the domain of attraction of $S^{(i)}$, and since $(A_{n}^{(i)},B_{n})$ is a normalizing sequence for the partial sums of an iid sequence, standard results about classical SLTs ensure that the tail $\tau_{f^{(i)}}$ of $f^{(i)}$ is regularly varying of index $-\alpha$, that $(B_{n})$ is regularly varying of index $1/\alpha$, and that (\ref{Eq_shvfbjsfdbvjhdbbbbbbyyyyyyyyyyy2}) and (\ref{Eq_hjjhjhjhjhjhjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjj2}) hold. \end{proof}
+As a special case of (i) we see that $f^{(i)}$ is in the domain of attraction of $S^{(i)}$, and in view of the explicit description (\ref{Eq_DomainAttr}) of scalar domains of attraction above, we conclude that the tail $\tau_{f^{(i)}}$ of $f^{(i)}$ is regularly varying of index $-\alpha$.
+Moreover, $(A_{n} ^{(i)},B_{n})$ is a normalizing sequence for the partial sums of an iid sequence of variables distributed like $f^{(i)}$.
+By the standard one-dimensional convergence of types theorem (for example, Theorem II.10.2 of \cite{GK}), $(B_{n})$ here is asymptotically proportional to the canonical normalizing sequence in (\ref{Eq_DefBn}), and hence regularly varying of index $1/\alpha$.
+Combining (\ref{Eq_DomainAttr}) and (\ref{Eq_DefBn}) we get (\ref{Eq_shvfbjsfdbvjhdbbbbbbyyyyyyyyyyy2}).
+Regarding $(A_{n}^{(i)})$, convergence of types shows that (since $B_{n}\rightarrow\infty$), statement (\ref{Eq_hjjhjhjhjhjhjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjj2}) follows from the corresponding statement (\ref{Eq_Dings}) for the canonical normalization. \end{proof}

 \textbf{Skorohod spaces.} Let $(\mathfrak{F},d_{\mathfrak{F}})$ be a metric space.
 Recall that $\mathcal{D}([0,1],\mathfrak{F})$ is the space of right-continuous real functions $\mathsf{x}:[0,1]\rightarrow\mathfrak{F}$ possessing left limits everywhere (\emph{cadlag} functions).
 Denote functions to be regarded as elements of the path space $\mathcal{D}([0,1],\mathfrak{F})$ by $\mathsf{x},\mathsf{y}$ and their values at $t$ by $\mathsf{x} _{t},\mathsf{y}_{t}$.
 Equip the space $\mathcal{D}([0,1],\mathfrak{F})$ with the standard \emph{Skorohod }$\mathcal{J}_{1}$\emph{-topology} (see \cite{Bi}, \cite{GS}, \cite{Sk}, or \cite{W}).
 Two functions $\mathsf{x},\mathsf{y} \in\mathcal{D}([0,1],\mathfrak{F})$ are close in this topology if they are uniformly close after a small distortion of the domain.
 Formally, let $\Lambda$ be the set of increasing homeomorphisms $\lambda:[0,1]\rightarrow \lbrack0,1]$, and let $\lambda_{id}\in\Lambda$ denote the identity.
 Then $d_{\mathcal{J}_{1}}(\mathsf{x},\mathsf{y})=d_{\mathcal{J}_{1},1} (\mathsf{x},\mathsf{y}):=\inf_{\lambda\in\Lambda}\{\sup_{[0,1]}d_{\mathfrak{F} }(\mathsf{x}\circ\lambda,\mathsf{y})\vee\sup_{\lbrack0,1]}\left\vert \lambda-\lambda_{id}\right\vert \}$ defines a metric on $\mathcal{D} ([0,1],\mathfrak{F})$ which induces the $\mathcal{J}_{1}$-topology.
 While its restriction to $\mathcal{C}([0,1],\mathfrak{F})$ coincides with the uniform topology, discontinuous functions are $\mathcal{J}_{1}$-close to each other only if they have similar jumps at nearby positions.